andriikopp/sqlite-labs/python/README.md

 ''')
 ```

-- Create records in a database tables:
+- Create records in a database tables.

 **Suppliers**